 F-3301.2.4 Financial responsibility.
-Before a permit is issued, as required by Section F-3301.2, the applicant shall file with the [jurisdiction] City a corporate surety bond [in the principal sum of \$100,000] or a certificate of public liability and property damage insurance [policy for the same amount] from an insurance company authorized to write such insurance in the Commonwealth of Pennsylvania, in an amount determined by the City, for the purpose of the payment of all damages to persons or property which arise from, or are caused by, the conduct of any act authorized to specify a greater or lesser amount when, in his or her opinion, conditions at the location of use indicate a greater or lesser amount is required.
+Before a permit is issued, as required by Section F-3301.2, the applicant shall file with the [jurisdiction] City a corporate surety bond [in the principal sum of \$100,000] or a certificate of public liability and property damage insurance [policy for the same amount] from an insurance company authorized to write such insurance in the Commonwealth of Pennsylvania, in an amount determined by the City, for the purpose of the payment of all damages to persons or property which arise from, or are caused by, the conduct of any act authorized by the permit upon which any judicial judgment results.
+The fire code official is authorized to specify a greater or lesser amount when, in his or her opinion, conditions at the location of use indicate a greater or lesser amount is required.
 Government entities shall be exempt from this bond requirement.